A very quick introduction to managing citations in LaTeX

 The first line loads the BibLaTeX package that we use to handle references.
 With this package we set one basic option, style=authordate, which tells BibLaTeX to use parenthesis type citations.
 The default, numeric, produces numbered citations in the running text, as is common in the sciences.
 There are a whole bunch of styles to choose from, listed on p.
 67ff in the biblatex manual.
 You can get other ones as well.

 The \addbibresource command specifies in which file to look for the references.
 In our case we have the references in the file refs.bib as described above.
 This can also be a path to a file anywhere on your machine.
-This is useful because it allows you to have one .bib file with all references you might ever want to cite in any paper, all gathered in one place, which can be called from different .tex files for different project.
+This is useful because it allows you to have one .bib file with all references you might ever want to cite in any paper, all gathered in one place, which can be called from different .tex files for different projects.

 So with this in the preamble we can start adding citations in the running text: